 Students are NOT to receive or place telephone calls or text messages during clinical hours.
 Cellular telephones and other electronic devices are to be turned off before entering the the clinical site.
-Messages for students may be left with the Program Director (254-299-8406) or the MCC Clinical Coordinator (254-299-8119) so that we can contact the site clinical coordinator.
+Messages for students may be left with the Health Professions Executive Secretary (254-299-8568).
 Messages during an emergency will be delivered immediately to the student.
 Inappropriate use of any electronic device may result in disciplinary action.